 Oversaw investigation and prosecution of corruption in U.S. college basketball that resulted in federal criminal charges against multiple coaches, financial advisors, and sports company executives.

-Multiple sensitive corruption and fraud-related investigations on behalf of international corporations.
+Conducted multiple sensitive corruption and fraud-related investigations on behalf of international corporations.

 Computer and Cyber Crimes, Cryptocurrency, and Financial Technology

 Oversaw investigations and prosecutions arising out of several of the most significant corporate cyber-intrusions, including: hacks into major international financial institutions’ systems that resulted in the largest-ever theft of financial customer data (U.S. v.
 Joshua Aaron, et al.); a coordinated distributed denial of service (DDoS) attack on 46 global financial institutions and U.S. infrastructure (U.S. v.
 Ahmad Fathi, et al.); a hacking and extortion scheme involving valuable intellectual property stolen from HBO (U.S. v.
 Behzad Mesri); and cyber-intrusions into law firms seeking confidential information about potential corporate mergers and acquisitions that was used to engage in insider trading (U.S. v.
 Iat Hong, et al.).